 Chocolate nest cakes

 Chocolate nest cakes follow one of the easiest recipes on offer, so this is considered a great option for those with all abilities.
 Your grandchildren will love dipping their fingers into the bowl of chocolate, and the absence of eggs makes this a stomach-friendly option for those who are too eager to sample the food before it’s ready.
-However, this recipe can sometimes be a little messy, so your walk-in shower may come in handy when cleaning up afterwards.
+However, this recipe can sometimes be a little messy, so your walk-in bath or shower may come in handy when cleaning up afterwards.
 This simple recipe can be made with either rice crispies, cornflakes or even a shredded option, so is perfect if you’ve got an uneaten box of cereal in your cupboard!

 - 225g/8oz plain chocolate (broken)

 - 2 tbsp golden syrup

 - Line a baking tray with cake cases

 - Place a bowl over a pan of simmering water, making sure to not let the bowl touch the water.
 To the bowl, add chocolate, golden syrup and butter and melt.